 Like Serge you can work out the plans for yourself, but if you’d like quick access to 100% accurate manufacturing output, please consider our cut list and plans processing service…it’s called the StairFile service.

+We’ve created it as an alternative to buying this pro software; ideal for those who are working on a single project.
 All you need is a Premium Support subscription to get your StairFile, which also comes with expert technical advice to help you with the build.

 We have more information here on our staircase design software.

-Other resources
+More resources

-We’ve also got lots of StairDesigner video tutorials on our website to help you use the software.
+We’ve also got lots of StairDesigner video tutorials on our website to help you use our free staircase design tool.

 Its a cool software